 Outpouring of grief after missing man’s body found

-There were more emotional scenes at the south wall this morning after the discovery of the body of a man missing since Thursday evening.
+There were more emotional scenes at the south wall this morning after a missing man's body was discovered.

 The man's sister, Nargis Yaqubi, fought back tears as she described how much he meant to their family.